Summary of effect aliasing structure (SEAS): new descriptive statistics for factorial and supersaturated designs: Introduction

 \section{Introduction}

 Factor screening via designed experiments and statistical modelling is an essential step in the successful analysis of many large-scale scientific, technical and industrial processes.
 Nonregular fractional factorial designs, including Plackett-Burman designs and other orthogonal main effects plans \citep{X2015}, have long proved popular for experimentation on systems where factor main effects are expected to dominate the response surface.
-When effect sparsity \citep{BM1986} is expected to hold, a supersaturated design (SSD), a nonregular fractional factorial design with fewer runs than factors first introduced in the discussion of the paper by \citet{S1959}, can prove a cost-effective and efficient choice.
+When factor sparsity \citep{BM1986} is expected to hold, a supersaturated design (SSD), a nonregular fractional factorial design with fewer runs than factors first introduced in the discussion of the paper by \citet{S1959}, can prove a cost-effective and efficient choice.
 There are increasing examples of the successful application of SSDs, particularly in the chemical industries (for example, \citealp{DV2008}).
 However, results from the application of SSDs can sometimes be inconclusive due to the bias and variance inflation caused by the partial aliasing between main effects, and between main effects and interactions.
 Such issues also afflict the analysis of orthogonal main effects plans when interactions are non-neglible.

 There are two common strategies to improve the analysis of nonregular designs, and supersaturated designs in particular.
-The first approach is to attempt to overcome the necessary inadequacies of the design brought about by the restriction of the run-size through the application of more sophisticated statistical modelling methods.
+The first approach is to attempt to overcome the necessary inadequacies of the design brought about by the restriction of the runsize through the application of more sophisticated statistical modelling methods.
 The most common methods are stepwise-type regressions (for example, \citealp{L1993}, \citealp{P2014}), Bayesian variable selection (for example, \citealp{CHW1997}, \citealp{BFL2002}) and penalized least squares (shrinkage) methods (for example, \citealp{LL2003}, \citealp{PPX2009}).
-Recent summaries on the statistical modelling methods can be found in \citealp{G14} and \citealp{HYL14}.
 Mostly, these methods work via the application of factor, or effect, sparsity, for example through the addition of prior information or the shrinkage of small estimated effects to zero.
 The effectiveness of these methods therefore depends crucially on the validity of the effect sparsity principle; see \citet{MW2010} and \citet{DWDLV2014} for assessments and reviews.